aarryaannnn/aarryaannnn/README.md

 - A complete web base chat appilication, containing a lot of features like, OTP verification, authentication URL, encryption, friend request, beautiful MUI design.
 These are completed & features like messaging, voice call & video call will be adding soon.
 If you guys want to contribute me on this project please do let me know :)

-- a simple portfolio using HTML, CSS & javascript <a href="https://github.com/aarryaannnn/firstportfolio" > [link] </a>
+- a simple portfolio using HTML, CSS & javascript <a href="https://github.com/aarryaannnn/firstportfolio" > [Link] </a>

 ## Fun facts & extra: